kshaffer/muscog/syllabus.md

 ---
 layout: page
 title: Syllabus
-subTitle: "Music Cognition (PSYC 4541), CU–Boulder, Summer 2015<br/>Kris Shaffer, Ph.D. – instructor"
+subTitle: "Music Cognition (PSYC 4541), CU–Boulder, Summer 20165<br/>Kris Shaffer, Ph.D. – instructor"
 image: path.jpg
 ---

+***This syllabus is still being updated from the 2015 offering of this course.
+Final syllabus will be ready soon.***

 Music is an art.
 Music is a language.
 Music is therapy.
 Music is [a clinical tool](http://www.musictherapy.org).
 Music is a [weapon](https://en.wikipedia.org/wiki/Music_in_psychological_operations).
 Music is an area of humanistic inquiry.
 Music is math.
 Music is neuroscience.
 Music is communal.
 Music is deeply personal.
 Music is [bug spray](http://articles.latimes.com/2005/feb/13/entertainment/ca-musichurts13).
 Music is religion.
 Music is [identity formation](https://openlibrary.org/works/OL3505052W/Music_in_Everyday_Life).
 Music is culture.
 Music is psychology.